lavi324/nginx-ingress-controller-setup/README.md

 *Short explanations about the project*:

-This project delivers a fully automated, production-ready MERN stack (MongoDB, Express.js, React, Node.js) on Google Cloud by using Terraform for infrastructure provisioning, Docker and Helm to package and deploy containers as Kubernetes Deployments and Services, Jenkins for continuous integration and ArgoCD for GitOps-driven continuous delivery.
+This project delivers a fully automated MERN stack (MongoDB, Express.js, React, Node.js) on Google Cloud by using Terraform for infrastructure provisioning, Docker and Helm to package and deploy containers as Kubernetes Deployments and Services, Jenkins for continuous integration and ArgoCD for continuous delivery.

 The React frontend page pulls the latest Apple index price from an external indexes API and displays it along with your public IP and access timestamp via an Express REST API, while a backend job periodically fetches fresh index data and stores each quote plus the viewer’s IP and timestamp in a MongoDB collection.